blokz/hiveblokz/README.md

 any frontend that uses the domain/@hiveuser is valid, i.e. peakd, hive.blog, leofinance.io, ecency

-`apinode` is optional and defaults to https://api.deathwing.me/ when manually setting apinode or frontend, omit the `https://` as the script will add that automagically.
+`apinode` is optional and defaults to https://api.deathwing.me/

+when manually setting `apinode` or `frontend`, omit the `https://` as the script will add that automagically.